JakeRoggenbuck/pathfinder/README.md

 # pathfinder
-A simple utility to view and search your $PATH
+A simple utility to view, edit, and search your $PATH

 ## Usage
 | Shorthand | Flag        | Description                                                |